heldr/datauri.template/README.md

 ### Create a template adapter

-Some templates engines does not have a shorthand to compile + render at the same call.
+Some template engines does not have a shorthand to compile + render at the same call.
 In this specific cases we can create a template wrapper as the example bellow:

 ```js
 var DataURI    = require('datauri.template'),